MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 **Release notes for Microsoft Mesh on PC & Quest 2**

+## Version 5.2419.XX

+### What's new

+Minor bug fixes and improvements.

 ## Version 5.2418.XX

 ## What's new

 ### Improved sign-in experience on Quest

 The Mesh app on Quest has a new and improved native authentication flow.
-Upon opening the Mesh app, a window will appear for adding your credentials into a sign-in window directly from your device's home screen.
+Upon opening the Mesh app, a window will appear for adding your credentials into a sign-in window directly from your device's home screen (instead of from immersive view after opening the Mesh app.

 Mesh sign-in experience now supports multi-factor authentication via the Microsoft Authenticator app, allowing you to use your phone (instead of PC) for quicker and more secure sign-in.